Slaves and Masters: Live performances

-With the exception of "King of Dreams", "The Cut Runs Deep" and "Love Conquers All", which have been occasionally performed by Joe Lynn Turner during his solo performances, none of the songs from Slaves and Masters have been performed live since Deep Purple's 1991 World Tour.
-The world tour set list also included "Burn" and "Hey Joe", which had always been vetoed by Ian Gillan.
-"King of Dreams" was also part of the set list of the Hughes Turner Project's European and Japanese tours in 2002.
+The band played most of the songs from the album on their 1991 world tour, with the set list also including two songs - "Burn" and "Hey Joe" - which had always been vetoed by Ian Gillan.
+Deep Purple have not played any songs from Slaves and Masters live since the 1991 tour.
+Joe Lynn Turner has occasionally performed "King of Dreams", "The Cut Runs Deep" and "Love Conquers All" during solo performances.
+Turner also performed "King of Dreams" alongside another former Deep Purple member, Glenn Hughes, as part of the set list of the Hughes Turner Project's European and Japanese tours in 2002.
 This version can be found on HTP's live album Live in Tokyo (2002).

 Reception

 Following its release, Slaves and Masters was met with mixed reception from critics.
-AllMusic's Alex Henderson gave the album a negative review, saying that "the songwriting is weak and pedestrian, and most of the time, the once-mighty Purple (who were at least 16 years past their prime) sound like a generic Foreigner wannabe".
+AllMusic's Alex Henderson retrospectively gave the album a negative review, saying that "the songwriting is weak and pedestrian, and most of the time, the once-mighty Purple (who were at least 16 years past their prime) sound like a generic Foreigner wannabe".
 The same concept was expressed in the reviews by journalists Martin Popoff and Joel McIver, who described Slaves and Masters "a bit like a latter-day Rainbow album" and an "extravagant piece of AOR-ness ... incredibly lightweight", respectively.
 However, they salvaged a few songs, such as "King of Dreams", "Love Conquers All" and "Fire in the Basement", which "make at least a reasonable effort to match Purple’s catalogue".
+Ultimate Classic Rock dubbed Slaves and Masters as "Deep Rainbow", criticizing the album as "worst of both worlds" for combining elements from Deep Purple and Rainbow.

-Jon Lord himself, more than his mates Glover and Paice, never recognized this record as a Deep Purple album.

-On the other hand, Turner openly praised Slaves and Masters by saying it was "probably (the) last great Purple album there was (...)
+Jon Lord never recognized this record as a Deep Purple album, a feeling echoed by Roger Glover.
+Ritchie Blackmore has said that the album is his favourite from the 1984–1993 reunion era of Deep Purple, while Joe Lynn Turner openly praised Slaves and Masters by saying it was "probably (the) last great Purple album there was (...)
 It's a great album, (it) stands up to these days, one of the best recorded, best written (...)
-I can name every title and just go...who can beat that?".
+I can name every title and just go...who can beat that?"